EnterpriseDB/tpa/README.md

 =========
 2ndQuadrant acknowledges that there are a lot customers/users out there who will be moving towards (or are already) using PostgreSQL.
-Many of these customers not just want to use Postgres but they also want to setup replication, they worry about backup and monitoring and all related aspects.
+Many of these customers don't just want to use Postgres but they also want to setup replication, they worry about backup and monitoring and all related aspects.
 Besides Postgres, there’s the associated ecosystem: barman, repmgr, etc. So which version of these would go along with their Postgres install, how and what